line/armeria/site/src/sphinx/server-access-log.rst

 Customizing an access logger
 ----------------------------

-Armeria use an access logger depending on the reversed domain name of an each :api:`VirtualHost` by default.
+Armeria uses an access logger depending on the reversed domain name of an each :api:`VirtualHost` by default.

 For example,
     ``com.linecorp.armeria.logging.access.com.example`` for ``*.example.com``